Looking for a way to make extra cash? Here’s how you can sell on Depop and make the most out of your old clothes…

 It’s sustainable to sell on Depop

+Tired of fast fashion?
 Depop is a great way of being more sustainable.
 You get to get rid of things you don’t like anymore and feel like they’re actually going to a good home where they’ll be appreciated anew.
-If you’re tired of fast fashion and want to be more sustainable then this is definitely the way to go.
 It’s also a serious buzz.
 If you’re anything like me once you start selling – and buying item for a fraction of what you’d pay in the shops – you’ll never look back.

 But how do you sell on Depop?